 In the digital era, your company has to have an online presence.
-In fact, some businesses run entirely online.
+Some businesses run entirely online.
 One way to encourage shoppers to choose you is by showing public reviews and ratings.
 But this only works if your ratings are average or above.

-To deal with this, some companies try to hide or bury negative reviews.
+Some companies try to hide or bury negative reviews to deal with this.
 This is known as review gating.
-It’s one option when it comes to reputation management for business.
+It’s one option when it comes to reputation management for businesses.

 Review gating is easiest on websites you control.
-You delete reviews or decide what to post to begin with.
-Your product or service will have a higher rating.
-More people will consider you.
+To begin with, you delete reviews or decide what to post.
+Your product or service will have a higher rating, and more people will consider you.

 More customers mean more chances to gate reviews.
 Your ratings climb even higher.
 This is quite tempting.